samuelvi/spreadsheet-translator-exporter-xliff/README.md

 All contributors (whether contributing code, involved in issue discussions, or involved in any other way) must abide by our code of conduct.

 License
 -------

-Spreadsheet Translator Symfony Bundle is licensed under the MIT License.
+Spreadsheet Translator Xliff Exporter is licensed under the MIT License.
 See the LICENSE file for full details.